Gorkov algebraic diagrammatic construction for infinite nuclear matter: Results

 For PNM, we notice that the three ADC variants yield substantially indistinguishable predictions of the total energies.
 Correlations are indeed relatively weak in neutron matter in this range of nuclear densities, which lies within the domain of validity of $\chi$EFT.
 Hence, a good convergence of many-body techniques is expected.
 The ADC self-consistent procedure typically converges in a few OpRS cycles and optimized s.p.~energies are hardly affected by correlations, remaining rather close to the corresponding HF energies.
 The deltafull GO interactions from~\cite{DeltaGo2020} are roughly comparable, with the 450 MeV/c model producing slightly higher energies.
 The $\rm{NNLO_{sat}}(450)$ EOS, in contrast, is too soft, and its symmetry energy unrealistic~\cite{Carbone2020}.

 Predictions for SNM are displayed in the bottom panels of Fig.~\ref{fig: Eos_ADC}.
 The $\Delta \rm{ NNLO_{go} } (394)$ interaction exhibits a modest dependence on the adopted approximation scheme.
 We have already noticed in Sec.~\ref{sec: compare truncations} that additional correlation energy is gained with respect to ADC(3) when using ADC(3)-D. The impact is more evident for the two interactions with cutoff $\Lambda = 450\,\rm{MeV}/c$, which are less perturbative.
 Non-skeleton ADC(3) is systematically less bound than ADC(3).
 For example, at $\rho=0.16\,\rm{fm}^{-3}$ with $\rm{NNLO_{sat}}(450)$, the energies obtained with ADC(3) non-sk, ADC(3) and ADC(3)-D are approximately -16.0, -16.3 and -16.6 MeV, respectively.
 A 600 keV discrepancy around saturation density is still a relatively mild deviation, which remains smaller than the interaction dependence.
-For SNM, it is important to compare with the well-known empirical saturation point.
-While $\rm{NNLO_{sat}}(450)$ and $\Delta \rm{ NNLO_{go} } (394)$ are compatible with the approximate estimate of the SNM saturation point of $\rho_0 \approx 0.16\,\rm{fm}^{-3}$ and $E_0 \approx -16\,\rm{MeV}$ (see e.g.~Refs.~\cite{ring,ObertelliSagawa}), our calculations show that $\Delta \rm{ NNLO_{go} } (450)$ substantially overbinds the saturation energy.
-Our calculations correct earlier estimates~\cite{DeltaGo2020} (see also~\cite{NNLOsatErratum,PbAbInitioAuthorCorrection}).
-For presentation purposes, we use $\Delta \rm{ NNLO_{go} } (450)$ throughout this paper.
-However, $\rm{NNLO_{sat}}(450)$ and $\Delta \rm{ NNLO_{go} } (394)$ should be considered superior and may be preferred in future studies, given their simultaneous description of nuclear matter and bulk properties of nuclei.